Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

 ![png](output_14_1.png)

-So, not a large amount, as expected.
-However, larger than I would have guessed!
+So, not a large amount of the games are Indie, as expected.
+However, there is still a larger amount of games made by Indie Developers than I would have guessed!
 Let's dive into that some more...

 ```python
 # Let's take a look at the indie games that DO have an ESRB rating.
 See if we recognize any of them.